cga-wm/advgis-delta/2021-01-01_Example-Weekly-Log.md

 Remember, issues can be commented on by anyone, including your instructor.
 This is a great way to reach out for help or poll the class for advice.

+For example, maybe you are having trouble finding data for the [Client Meeting](https://github.com/cga-wm/advgis-delta/issues/5).

-You can drag-and-drop images (such as screenshots) to help provide context.
+You can drag-and-drop images (such as screenshots) into the comments section to help provide context.
+You can also link to any media on the web.
+See [here](https://spatial-data-discovery.github.io/resources-methods.html#linking-images-to-markdown-files) for instructions on linking to images on Wikipedia, Dropbox, and Google Drive.

 ### To-do items
 What's your plan for next week?